alvara/gymcoach-ai/README.md

 </div>

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## Learn More About the Project
-An in depth description of the project is available [here](https://jessealvarado.com/portfolio/gym-ai)
+Read more in depth about the development of this project [here](https://jessealvarado.com/portfolio/gym-ai)

 <p align="right">(<a href="#top">back to top</a>)</p>